Creating Jobs with Technology in Sierra Leone

 Establish and ensure the functionality and sustainability of two Youth Entrepreneurship Hubs (YEH)

-Activities» We will convert the empty Zuba boxes and install computers and other materials to establish the YEH, and provide training, support and mentoring
+Activities» We will convert the Zuba boxes and install computers and other materials to establish the YEH, and provide training, support and ongoing mentoring

-» A mobile engagement service will be established for those who cannot access the YEH which will deliver bite-size curriculum and training via SMS text
+» A mobile engagement service will be established for those who cannot access thehubs which will deliver bite-size curriculum and training via SMS text

-» Engaged youth will be encouraged to work up their business idea with the YEH's support
+» Engaged youth will be encouraged to develop their business plan with ongoing mentoring and support

-» We will monitor and track community engagement with the YEH to help define and plan for their long-term future and general sustainability
+» We will monitor and track community engagement with the hubs to help define and plan for their long-term future and general sustainability

-Monitor the number of young people enrolled and accessing the YEH's and benefiting from the mobile services, and those planning the YEH's long term future and efficacy
+Monitor the number of young people enrolled and accessing the hubs and benefiting from the mobile services, and those planning the hub's long term future and efficacy

 Increase the capacity and skills of young people to start their own business